 What has become worse?

 All the things mentioned above are great, and we are taking so many advantages in our everyday lives.
 But from my point of view, there are two main disadvantages.
-One is that there are too many new things for what we have to worry about additionally, and two, we have become very lazy.
+One is that there are too many new things for what we have to worry about additionally, and two, we have become too lazy from the physical activities point of view.
 Worries can lead to mental health disorders, and laziness can lead to physical health disruptions.
 Yet, these both are extreme situations, but there are also so many other side effects that can appear in between.

 Here is the relation to the ego and money that I mentioned in the beginning.
 Now that humankind is informed, has traveled, has met new people, has experienced new things more than ever before, this phenomenon has become a kind of habit, and we cannot stop craving new and better things.
 This then leads to the desire for more money, power, and even dishonesty in order to achieve the desired power and amount of money.